Lake Bled Travel Guide 2026 : Best Things to Do + Local Tips

 Just 4 kilometres from Bled, near the village of Zasip, lies the Vintgar Gorge: a natural attraction not to be missed.
 This one-hour walk on footbridges over translucent, tumultuous water will leave you with some wonderful memories.
 Find out more about this canyon in the article devoted to it.
 The Vintgar Gorge is a must-see on any trip to Slovenia.

-Visit the church in Bled but not the one on the island
+Visit This Church in Bled (Not the One on the Island)

 Tourists all want to visit the church on the island in the middle of the lake, but there is another church at the foot of the castle, with a nicer interior and free admission (admission to the church on the island is not free).
 What’s more, there’s usually no-one in the church.